-August 28, 2003
+August 28, 2003: Houston, Texas

 All three of my trips to the “Juice Box” were made with my Fordham roommate and esteemed Houstonian Zach; Mike joined us on the third.
-Zach was the roommate to be named later during my sophomore year at Fordham.
-There are times in life when you meet someone and their friendship changes your life.
+Zach was the “roommate to be named later” during my sophomore year at Fordham.
+There are times in life when you meet someone whose friendship changes your life.
 Meeting Zach and living with him for three years was just that.
 He challenged me to think about situations differently.
 In return I, along with our roommate Paul, turned Zach into a baseball fan by taking him to a number of Mets and Yankees games and teaching him the ways of SportsCenter.
 It wasn’t long before I scheduled a trip to visit Zach in his hometown and catch a game at Minute Maid Park.
 Minute Maid Park is the third home of the Houston Astros, following Colt Stadium (1962-1964) and the Astrodome (1965-1999), baseball’s first indoor facility and self-proclaimed “Eighth Wonder of the World.”
 Built for the 2000 season, Minute Maid Park (originally named Enron Field) combined the convenience of a retractable roof ballpark with the modern amenities fans were becoming accustomed to.
 The Astros have enjoyed unprecedented success since moving to Minute Maid Park, advancing to the playoffs four times and making it to the 2005 World Series behind the starting trio of Roy Oswalt, Andy Pettitte, and Roger Clemens.
 It has also hosted the 2004 All-Star Game, which spotlighted one of the most unique ballparks in baseball today.

 I was disappointed with Minute Maid Park during my first visit in 2003, but am happy to say that I enjoyed my second and third.
-The team’s recent success, making the playoffs in 2015 has created a buzz around Minute Maid that the Astros baseball is winning baseball.
+The team’s recent success, making the playoffs in 2015, has created a buzz around Minute Maid that Astros baseball is winning baseball.
 My fourth visit cannot come soon enough.